rdkit-rs/rdkit-sys/README.md

 ---

 RDKit is a C++ mega-library, full of cheminformatics wisdom.
 We don't want to rewrite RDKit in Rust, we should instead meet somewhere in the middle and
-"bridge" Rust to C++ through some C bindings.
+"bridge" Rust to C++ through some wrappers.

+The goal is to do 1-1 bindings with the C++ library, exposing all the classes as we need them.
+The goal is _not_ to create a high-level binding with useful functionality strung together like in the MinimalLib (cffiwrapper).
+Our goal is to expose the building blocks.
+If you're looking for useful functionality strung together, check out the [rdkit](https://crates.io/crate/rdkit) crate.

 Prerequisites
 ---

 On Mac:

-    brew install boost cmake llvm
+    brew install rdkit

 boost is a RDKit C++ dependency, cmake is how you create RDKit's Makefile, llvm is used by bind-gen to create the rust bindings.rs file with all the dylib definitions required to use RDKit from rust.

 Testing
 ---

-Get the dylib built first, with some concurrent job spawning to go faster:

-    NUM_JOBS=10 cargo build -vv

-great for exercising the build.rs script.

 Or just run the test suite: